naomibschwartz/lab-wiki/content/home/hero.md

 ---
 <br>

-Explore the site to access the knowledge of past and current students, and to find tips for conducting remote sensing research in and outside of the lab.
-For members of the lab, you will have access to private documentation through GitHub, and if there are any issues please reach out to naomi.schwartz@ubc.ca
+Explore the site to access the collected knowledge of past and current students, and to find tips for conducting research in and outside of the lab.
+Please note that much of the wiki is under construction.
+If there are any issues please reach out to naomi.schwartz@ubc.ca

 <br>